 - Daria starts like this in "Aunt Nauseum," with Daria's cousin Erin getting divorced and Helen serving as her attorney.
 However, this turns out just to be setup for Helen to get into a battle with her sisters (one of whom is Erin's mother), while Erin and her husband wind up resolving their issues off-screen.

-- The eponymous Catdog did the whole "dividing possessions in half over a conflict" thing.
-Subverted, in that there was no divorce involved.
+- The eponymous CatDog did the whole "dividing possessions in half over a conflict" thing, though it didn't involve a literal divorce.

 - Some divorce lawyers encourage the "Take him for all he's worth" behavior, one in Pennsylvania even erecting a gigantic billboard made to look like a Pennsylvania license plate with the custom tag "WAS HIS" on it.

 - For a long time, a famous way to get around this in America was to get the divorce, happily agree on the asset distribution, child support, and alimony...and then the one making the payments would walk down the street to the federal courthouse and declare bankruptcy, and get out of paying a thing.
 (It would also have a whole lot of other awful effects, but you'd be seriously surprised how many people getting divorces are on the verge of bankruptcy anyway; even today, divorce is a leading triggering event for personal bankruptcies, in the same league as losing a job and medical catastrophes.note ) This tactic was finally banned by Congress in 2005.